-Phillip Cenere has served in senior academic leadership roles since 2003 and have been privileged to help shape and manage some of those changes.
-As the Associate Vice-Chancellor for CQ University’s New South Wales region and head of the Sydney campus, he has been responsible for managing business growth and development, regional engagement, teaching and learning, research and the pastoral care of students and staff.
+Phillip Cenere FAIM GAICD has served in senior academic and industry leadership roles for twenty years.
+As the Associate Vice-Chancellor for CQ University’s NSW region and Head of the Sydney campus, he held responsibility for managing budgets, business growth and development, regional engagement, teaching and learning, research and the pastoral care of students and staff.
 As a management and board consultant, he advised and served alongside ASX50/100/200 CEOs and directors, vice chancellors, not-for-profit leaders and government departments and has been involved in the business development of some of Australia’s best known institutions.

 Clive Cachia is a corporate transactional lawyer predominantly focused on major infrastructure, logistics, energy and resources projects.
 He also provides specific regulatory and commercial advice to multi-national and domestic clients in these and other heavily regulated industries including education and agribusiness.
 Clive also advises established and growing corporations on incorporated and unincorporated joint ventures, in-bound and out-bound investment arrangements, corporate governance, offtake and logistics agreements and other service and operational arrangements.